leppekja/fictional-octo-guide/README.md

 ## To Do

 - Update/Exit cycle rather than innerHTML clear
-- Figure out why on occasion some of the data points don't work - see Network for Training and Development??
+- Figure out node padding and include state labels on the main flow diagram

 ## Credits